Wesmania/qdjarv/README.md

 # Parsing modifies the received message, so make a copy if you want the
 # original!
 # Also remember to pass the message through jsonapi jsonschema first.
-# If something goes wrong, it will throw a ValueError.
+# If something goes wrong, it will throw a qdjarv.ValidationError.
 parsed = p.parse(message)

 # If you don't feel like repeating yourself, you can get your get parameters